All About the Ferber Method Sleep Training Technique

 Less stress for parents.
 Parents who used the Ferber method were generally less stressed when sleep training.

-Beyond the Ferber Method: Other Sleep Training Techniques
+Beyond the Ferber Method: Alternative Sleep Training Techniques

-The Ferber method is just one sleep training technique for you to consider.
+The Ferber method is just one sleep training method for you to consider.
 There are many other sleep strategies for a baby and even for sleep training a toddler, which include the following:

 Crying-it-out.
 With this technique, you simply wait for your baby to stop crying and fall asleep without checking on them (unless in an emergency).
-It’s often confused with the Ferber method.
+It’s often confused with the Ferber method, which is graduated crying-it-out.

 Bedtime fading.
 This technique helps you identify the best bedtime for your little one.
 Gradually, you’ll shift your baby’s bedtime later each night (by about 10 to 15 minutes) until you find the sweet spot when your baby is tired enough to fall asleep on their own.